Hotels in San Antonio, Texas

 Canopy by Hilton San Antonio Riverwalk

-- On-site bar creates a comfortable gathering spot after long city days
+- Lobby bar creates a central gathering spot for the group

 - Complimentary breakfast eliminates morning meal planning in unfamiliar territory